 A smaller query generation probability can reduce the processing overhead and traffic load, however it results in inaccurate percentage estimation.
 The previous subsection presents a basic approach to estimate the percentage of bad packets.
-Fig. 5 gives a simple result of implementing a "sample and hold" strategy which is nothing but a zero-order interpolation.
+Fig. 7 gives a simple result of implementing a "sample and hold" strategy which is nothing but a zero-order interpolation.
 From this figure we can see that when the probability of query generation becomes smaller, the error in estimation becomes bigger.
 However even when Pr = 0.005, the estimation is still close to the real data.
 We will apply these parameters in the simulation of rate-limiting DDoS attack traffic in section V.

-Fig. 5.
+Fig. 7.
 Percentage of bad packets when T=15

 In the future, we propose to study this issue further in depth.
 For example, two questions that need to be answered are: 1) how to adapt to the traffic dynamics and adjust the corresponding parameters to provide an accurate estimation?
-2) how to apply the estimated percentage to the current incoming traffic and promptly adapt to any rapid change?
+2) how to apply the estimated percentage to the current incoming traffic and promptly adapt to the sudden changes?

-To address the first question, we intend to apply an adaptive sampling method where the sampling frequency depends on the dynamic properties of the variables being sampled.
-To address the second question, we can analyze the trend from the last m measured percentages, then estimate Pc in the near future, for example, by Linear Mean Square Estimation (LMSE) and ARMA.
-It is also useful to evaluate these approaches with real DDoS attack traces from real networks.
+To address the first question, we intend to apply the adaptive sampling method where the sampling procedure depends on the dynamic properties of the variables of interest observed during the past.
+Thus it gives flexibility to change the sampling plan during the course of the survey in response to observed patterns.

+To address the second question, we can analyze the trend from the last m measured percentages, then estimate Pc in the near future, for example, using Linear Mean Square Estimation (LMSE) and ARMA.
+It is also interesting to evaluate these approaches with the real DDoS attack trace in the realistic topology.